espressif/esp-at/docs/en/AT_Command_Examples/classic_bluetooth_at_examples.rst

    - The address you obtained may be different from that in the above response.

-Establish SPP connection between phone (or PC) and ESP32 in Passthrough mode with IO capability set to NoInputNoOutput
+Establish SPP connection between phone (or PC) and {IDF_TARGET_NAME} in Passthrough mode with IO capability set to NoInputNoOutput
 -------------------------------------------------------------------------------------------------------------------------------

-In this example, mobile phone or PC is master and ESP32 is slave.
+In this example, mobile phone or PC is master and {IDF_TARGET_NAME} is slave.
 The example shows how to establish SPP connection.

 #.
 Classic Bluetooth initialization.